barryclark/jekyll-now/README.md

 A ressource for 3rd party software designed for [elementary (OS)](http://elementaryos.org).
 If you find an error or want to add an app, [file an issue](https://github.com/quassy/elementary-apps/issues/new).
 Check the [about page](http://quassy.github.io/elementary-apps/about/) for general info.

+## Ask

+Feel free to ask, discuss and critize in our [Gitter chat](https://gitter.im/quassy/elementary-apps).

 ## Contribute

 ### App